Swope Named as New President of Warfel

 Swope Named as New President of Warfel, Hartzler to Remain as CEO

-Warfel Construction Company is pleased to announce that Conlan Swope has been named President.
-Matthew Hartzler, formerly President and Chief Executive Officer, will take a step back from the day-to-day operation of the business, but remain in his role of CEO.
+Warfel Construction Company is excited to announce that Conlan Swope has been appointed President.
+Matthew Hartzler, who previously held the roles of President and Chief Executive Officer, will continue as CEO but will step back from the day-to-day operations of the business.

-“Organizational development and planning, as well as a consistent focus on the growth of our employees, are foundational to us as we approach strategic thinking,” said CEO Matthew Hartzler.
-“This transition is intentional and a direct result of several years of thoughtful planning and preparation.”
+“Organizational development and employee growth are essential to our strategic planning,” said CEO Matthew Hartzler.
+“This transition is intentional and results from several years of careful planning and preparation.”

-Holding a Bachelor of Science in Civil Engineering from Penn State University, Swope joined Warfel as a project intern in 2008 and was hired as a Project Engineer in 2009.
-Until he joined the company’s ownership team in 2019, Conlan held a variety of roles in operations including his most recent role of Vice President of Operations.
+Conlan Swope holds a Bachelor of Science in Civil Engineering from Penn State University.
+He joined Warfel as a project intern in 2008 and became a Project Engineer in 2009.
+Before joining the ownership team in 2019, Conlan held various operational roles, most recently serving as Vice President of Operations.

-“Conlan’s dedication to providing our clients with a superior experience at every touch point with Warfel is unparalleled,” said CEO Mathew Hartzler.
-“His passion for achieving our Clients for Life mission is brought to life each day through his leadership, high-energy approach, results-driven mentality, and the genuine care and concern he has for his people and partners.”
+“Conlan’s dedication to delivering a superior experience for our clients is unmatched,” said Hartzler.
+“His passion for our Clients for Life mission is evident in his leadership style, high-energy approach, results-driven mentality, and genuine care for our people and partners.”

-“I am excited for Conlan as well as our clients and partners as we begin this new chapter,” said Vice President and Partner, Brett Calabretta.
-“Conlan’s pursuit of success never rests which translates directly to success for those we serve.”
+“I am excited for Conlan, our clients, and partners as we embark on this new chapter,” said Vice President and Partner Brett Calabretta.
+“Conlan’s relentless pursuit of success directly translates to success for those we serve.”

-Existing Clients can expect a smooth transition with no disruption to project work or other experiences with Warfel Construction.
-Hartzler will still be actively involved in company strategy and direction, along with Swope and Calabretta.
+Existing Clients can expect a smooth transition without disruption to project work or other experiences with Warfel Construction.
+Hartzler, along with Swope and Calabretta, will still be actively involved in company strategy and direction.

 About Warfel Construction Company